wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 end
 {% endhighlight %}

-*NOTE* If you have skipped ahead and come back to this initializer you will need to run:
+*NOTE:* If you have skipped ahead and come back to this initializer you will need to run:

 {% highlight bash %}
 rm -rf tmp/*